goauthentik/authentik/website/integrations/services/slack/index.md

 The following placeholder will be used:

 -   You can use <kbd>slack.<em>company</em>></kbd> or <kbd><em>my-workspace</em>.slack.com</kbd> as the FQDN of your Slack instance.
+-   You can use `authentik.company` as the FQDN of the authentik install.

 ## authentik configuration